-The attributes to be fulfilled for each level shall be further detailed for each particular discipline and model type in the BEP of each project.
-The template for these tables is included in the "RBR-DAT-BIM-BMA-0005_BIM_Objects_Attributes_Matrix.xlsx" Annex.
+The attributes to be fulfilled for each element types shall be further detailed by the Consultant for each discipline and model type in the BEP of each project.
+The template for these tables is included in the "RBDG-TPL-019-101_BIM_Objects Attributes_Matrix.xlsx" Annex.